priyanshushrma01/Blogify/README.md

 # Blogify: A Medium-Inspired Blogging Platform

-Blogify is a powerful blogging application built with a modern tech stack.
+Blogify is a sleek blogging platform where writers can share their stories while readers enjoy a distraction-free reading experience

 Tech stack :-
 - React in the frontend